Echoes of Valor: the Rich History of Fort Santiago

 • Guide to the Philippines: This site specializes in tours throughout the Philippines.
 They seem to have some flexibility in scheduling, and pricing is very competitive.

-• Hotel Accommodations: I highly recommend The Manila Hotel when staying in Manila.
-It is centrally located, and many attractions can be reached from there.
+• Hotel Accommodations: I highly recommend The Manila Hotel for your stay in Manila.
+It is centrally located, and many attractions are easily accessible from there.
 I have provided a search box below for you to use to search for Hotels (click on “Stays” at the top) or flights (click on “Flights” at the top).
 This tool will provide me with an affiliate commission (at no cost to you).

 • Kapwa Travel is a travel company focused on the Philippines.
 It specializes in customizing trips to meet customers’ needs.